 There wasn't initially as much enthusiasm surrounding Father's Day as there had been around Mother's Day.
 Many men had disdain for the day, because of both its sentimentality and commercialization.
 Early on, the day had more religious connotations, but became more commercialized over time, particularly during the Great Depression, when retailers and advertisers pushed it in that direction.
 During World War II, it was suggested that celebrating the holiday was a way to support the troops and the war effort.
 It was at this time that the holiday became fully ingrained in American culture.

 Cards and gifts are given on the day, and in some schools, students make them for their fathers or father figures.
 Parties are held celebrating a father in an immediate family or celebrating all the fathers and father figures in an extended family.
 People who have fathers who are still living sometimes wear red roses, and those whose fathers have passed away sometimes wear white roses.

-Father's Day is being observed today!
+Father's Day is observed next on Sunday, June 21st, 2020.
 It has been observed the third Sunday in June since 1910.

 How to Observe

 Celebrate the day by visiting your father, or calling him on the phone if you can't be with him.
 Have a party with him and the rest of your family at a relative's home, or go out to eat at a restaurant.
 Bring along a card and a gift for him.
 You could also wear a red rose in his honor.
 If your father is no longer living, you could wear a white rose.
 You could also honor other important father figures in your life, such as a stepfather, father-in-law, or grandfather.

 |Observed||First Year||Last Year|